 Daily Cleaning

-• Use a pool skimmer to pluck any large particles from the tub, like leaves or dirt.
+- Use a pool skimmer to pluck any large particles from the tub, like leaves or dirt.

-• Wipe around the edge and interior of the tub with a damp washcloth, to pick up any oils or grime that may have been left in the cold plunge.
+- Wipe around the edge and interior of the tub with a damp washcloth to pick up any oils or grime that may have been left in the cold plunge.

-Performing these daily tasks takes only a few minutes, but can extend the cleanliness of the water and your tub for much longer.
+Performing these daily tasks takes only a few minutes but can extend the cleanliness of the water and your tub for much longer.

 Routine Cleaning and Sanitizing Your Cold Plunge

 Even if you’re cleaning your cold plunge tubs daily, there will come a time where you’ll need to replace the water, filters, pumps, or faulty parts.
-Many cold plunge tubs will have instructions on how often to change water or replace filters.
+Many cold plunge tubs will have instructions on how often to change the water or replace filters.
 Additionally, some companies include maintenance kits or have them available for purchase.

 RELATED: How to Cold Plunge

-If your tub doesn’t have instructions or kits, here are some basic guidelines for long-term maintenance.
+If your tub doesn’t have instructions or kits, here are some basic guidelines for long-term maintenance:

 Filtration and Sanitation